Ronan-H/Connect-Four-with-Visible-AI-Thinking/README.md

-# Connect-Four-with-Visible-AI-Thinking
+# Connect Four with Visible AI Thinking
 A Connect Four game where you can see exactly what the AI opponent is thinking.
+Made for a second year UWP assignment.

 ## What is this?
 This is a Windows universal app created as an assignment for the Internet & Mobile Applications Development module in my Software Development college course.